-We conducted experiments to compare systems that use only text-based features with systems that use more traditional metadata features, as well as systems that use both on a dataset of scientific documents published within 1991-2007.
-We ran each system to forecast scientific impact in four different scenarios varying the forecasting period from one year past the reference period (chosen as 2003) to four years past the reference period, i.e., 2004 to 2007.
-Finally, each of the above settings was evaluated over a dataset that contained all 48 million documents in the Web of Science metadata records as well as the subset of Elsevier-published documents for which the full text of the document was available.
-In total, this yields 24 experimental configurations: 3 systems to predict scientific impact on 4 forecast years for 2 datasets.
+We conducted experiments to compare systems that use only text-based features with systems that use more traditional metadata features as well as systems that use both on a data set of scientific documents published in 1991-2007.
+We ran each system to forecast scientific impact in four different scenarios, varying the forecasting period from 1 year past the reference period (chosen as 2003) to 4 years past the reference period, that is, 2004 to 2007.
+Finally, each of the above settings was evaluated over a data set that contained all 48 million documents in the WoS metadata records as well as the subset of Elsevier-published documents for which the full text of the document was available.
+In total, this yields 24 experimental configurations: three systems to predict scientific impact on four forecast years for two data sets.